AztecProtocol/engineering-designs/in-progress/8509-prover-coordination/design.md

 The Proposer will be able to submit this Quote to `claimEpochProofRight` on the rollup contract.
 See [the design for proof timeliness](https://github.com/AztecProtocol/engineering-designs/pull/22) for more info.

 As an overview, L1 contracts will verify:
+- The quote was intended for this rollup contract
 - The current epoch is in the proof claim phase
 - There is not already a claim/proof for this epoch
 - The quote has been signed by a prover with an available bond
 - The current proposer (from the perspective of the rollup) matches `msg.sender`
 - The epoch on the quote is the one the rollup contract is expecting (i.e. the oldest unproven epoch)

+If all conditions are met, the rollup will:
+- bond the amount specified in the quote within the escrow contact
-If all conditions are met, the rollup contract stores the quote, and the address of the proposer.
+- store the quote, and the address of the proposer

-When the prover submits the proof, the rollup contract will pay out TST rewards to the proposer after paying the prover the basis point fee contained in the quote.
+When the prover submits the proof to the rollup contract, the rollup contract will pay out TST rewards to the proposer after paying the prover the basis point fee contained in the quote.
 It will also unstake the bond within the escrow contract.

 ### Concerns and Mitigations